GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/topic-classification/index.md

 ads.

 The browser determines the caller from the origin of the request.
-If Site A requests topics from their code in an iframe hosted on Site B, the browser would determine the caller is Site A. If you're a third party, make sure you call the Topics API from an iframe you own.
+If Site A requests topics from their code in an iframe hosted on Site B, the browser determines the caller is Site A. If you're a third party, make sure you call the Topics API from an iframe you own.

 To retrieve one or more topics with `document.browsingTopics()`, an API